-The other drawback is the increase in CNOT depth.
-As shown in Fig.~\ref{fig:decomposition}, generalized controlled gates require at least two controlled gates, which doubles the overall CNOT depth of the circuit.
-This seems to be a significant limitation, as circuit extension can, in principle, lead to probabilistic concentration and deterministic concentration, i.e., twin barren plateaus.
-However, our numerical experiments indicate that in alternating layered ansatz, the application of cFQS to the gate block does not induce a barren plateau, as confirmed by numerical experiments.
-This is because the barren plateau is directly related to the number of circuit layers rather than the expressibility of a gate block.
-On the contrary, cFQS and SCF-cFQS can reduce the number of circuit layers in some cases, helping to alleviate twin barren plateaus, although the method itself may not be sufficient to completely suppress their exponential scaling behavior.
+The second drawback lies in the increased CNOT depth.
+As illustrated in Fig.~\ref{fig:decomposition}, generalized controlled gates require at least two controlled operations, effectively doubling the CNOT depth of the circuit.
+This increase in circuit depth could potentially lead to probabilistic and deterministic concentration of the expectation value, i.e., twin barren plateaus.
+However, our numerical experiments indicate that in alternating layered ansätze, the use of cFQS in gate blocks does not induce a probabilistic concentration.
+This can be attributed to the fact that the emergence of barren plateaus is more closely tied to the number of circuit layers rather than the expressibility of individual gate blocks.
+On the contrary, cFQS and SCF-cFQS can in some cases reduce the required number of layers, thereby helping to mitigate barren plateaus, although they may not completely eliminate their exponential scaling behavior.

 We emphasize that controlled-gate optimization is highly compatible with a variety of variational techniques.
 It is therefore important to consider its integration with methods designed to avoid barren plateaus, such as tailored ansätze and circuit structure optimization.
 As an example, we extended the expressibility of particle-number preserving gates and optimized them using cFQS.
 This approach enabled efficient compilation of target unitaries using significantly shallower circuits.